 Insure Buildings at Full Replacement Value

-Under-insuring your property is one of the biggest risks for accommodation businesses.
-Obtain a professional property valuation and ensure your sum insured reflects the full replacement cost, including demolition, professional fees, and compliance with current building codes.
-Building costs have increased significantly in recent years.
+Under-insurance is one of the most common and costly mistakes for accommodation businesses.
+Commission a professional quantity surveyor valuation and set your sum insured at full replacement cost, including demolition, site clearance, professional fees, and compliance with current building codes.
+Construction costs have increased significantly since 2020, and many older valuations are now inadequate.

 2